v7labs/darwin-py/README.md

 Darwin can be used as a python library or as a command line tool.
 Main functions are:

-- Authentication
+- Client authentication
-- Listing local and remote a dataset
+- Listing local and remote datasets
-- Creating and removing a dataset
+- Create/remove a dataset
-- Uploading data to a remote dataset
+- Upload/download data to/from a remote dataset

-- Download data locally from a remote dataset
+---

 ### As a library

-Darwin can be used as a python library to download / upload and list datasets.
+Darwin can be used as a python library.

-To access darwin you first need to authenticate, this can be done once through the cli (see the `Authentication`) or directly in python, see the example below.
+#### Client Authentication

-#### Authentication
+To access darwin you first need to authenticate, this can be done once by creating a configuration file, or every time by providing credentials at the login.

-Authenticate without ~/.darwin/config.yaml file (which gets generated with CLI)
+To create the configuration file first authenticate without ~/.darwin/config.yaml file (which can also be generated with the CLI):

 ```python
 from darwin.client import Client